Maryland Sexting Laws for Teens and Minors

 Penalties.
 A first offense constitutes a misdemeanor punishable by up to 5 years' incarceration and a $2,500 fine.
 For a repeat offense, the penalty increases to a felony that carries a maximum sentence of 10 years in prison and a $10,000 fine.

-If you are charged with child pornography or any other crime as a result of sexting, you should talk to a Maryland criminal defense attorney immediately.
-A conviction for any crime—but particularly for a sex crime—can have serious consequences, including time in prison or a juvenile facility and sex offender registration.
+If you are charged with child pornography or any other crime as a result of sexting, talk to a criminal defense attorney or a public defender.
+A conviction for any crime—but particularly for a sex crime—can have serious consequences.
 An attorney can tell you what to expect in court and how to protect your rights.

 Get Professional Help